Performance Telemetry

 What Ansight Captures By Default

-When you use Options.Default or the default builder behavior, Ansight starts with:
+When you use Options.Default, Ansight starts with:

 • sample frequency: 500ms